alfonsojon/mc-NIX/README.md

 What does it do?
 ---
-- It installs and provides utilities for Minecraft on Ubuntu (and other forms of Linux).
+- It installs and provides utilities for Minecraft on Unix/Linux